gftry/APLC-final/README.md

  And main will tie it all together
- For our parallelzation the program will check for spot data and see if the spots are availible for the type of vechicle For exceptions the program will check for invalid vehicle and invalid spots To run the project type phython main.py
+ For our parallelzation the program will check for spot data and see if the spots are availible for the type of vechicle For exceptions the program will check for invalid vehicle and invalid spots To run the project type python main.py